xcart/xc5-manual/en/shipping/free_shipping_on_specific_products.md

 Rate One: 0-0.99lb, rate - 10%
 Rate Two: 1-1.99lb, rate - 15%

-In this case depending on the combination of products in the cart the shipping rates will be as follows:
+In this case, depending on the combination of products in the shopping cart, the shipping rates will be as follows:
-Item One only - $0.00 ( as the product is to be shipped for free).
+Item One only - $0.00 (as the product is to be shipped for free).
 Item Two only - $5.00 (Rate One is applied,`50$*10%=$5` )
-Item One and Item Two together - $7.50 ( Rate Two is applied, as a result of the 1st iteration Rate One is excluded, since the Product One+Product Two have weight equal to 1lb, and the percent-based Rate Two is applied, but to Item Two only, `50$*15% -$7.5`)
+Item One and Item Two together - $7.50 (Rate Two is applied: As a result of the 1st iteration, Rate One is excluded, since Product One and Product Two together have a weight equal to 1lb.
+As a result of the 2nd iteration, the cost of shipping is calculated using the percent-based Rate Two, but the rate is applied to Item Two only, `50$*15% -$7.5`)

-"Free shipping" method
+## "Free shipping" method
 For the case when a customer's shopping cart contains only products with free shipping, and, for some reason, no rates are defined in the store that can be used for them, the module provides a method "Free shipping".
 ![]({{site.baseurl}}/attachments/6389844/9437241.png)